 If you’re a blogger and people are leaving comments, but not buying from you, take heart.
 The very fact they left a valuable comment means that they’re interested in what you’re saying.

 Maybe you just need to relate with them more and improve their experience.
-They’ll come back, opt-in to your email list and eventually buy from you.
+They’ll come back, hand over their email address, and eventually slap their credit card on the table and buy from you.

 Marie Forleo has irresistible charisma.
 She’s also focused on small wins that stem from answering reader questions every Tuesday.